caess/vagrant-puppet-template/README.md

 ### Configuration settings
 There are currently two configuration setings set in `config.yml`:

 * `module_prefix`: This is the author prefix for modules created using `puppet module`.
-This limits running the Puppet RSpec guards to only those modules being developed.
+This limits running the Puppet RSpec and Cucumber guards to only those modules being developed.
 * `vms_to_sandbox`: This is an array of VMs that should always be sandboxed.
 These are typically VMs that are used for testing other VMs.

 ### Prerequisites